Main usage of Novae¶

 novae.plot.domains

-uses Scanpy internally, but adds extra functionnalities related to Novae.
+uses Scanpy internally but adds extra functionalities related to Novae.

 If you run model.assign_domains